Crookes tube: Experiments

-Maltese cross
+Cathode rays move in parallel lines

 Julius Plücker in 1869 built a tube with an anode shaped like a Maltese Cross facing the cathode.
 It was hinged, so it could fold down against the floor of the tube.
 When the tube was turned on, the cathode rays cast a sharp cross-shaped shadow on the fluorescence on the back face of the tube, showing that the rays moved in straight lines.
 This fluorescence was used as an argument that cathode rays were electromagnetic waves, since the only thing known to cause fluorescence at the time was ultraviolet light.
 After a while the fluorescence would get 'tired' and the glow would decrease.
 If the cross was folded down out of the path of the rays, it no longer cast a shadow, and the previously shadowed area would fluoresce more strongly than the area around it.

 Perpendicular emission

 Eugen Goldstein in 1876 found that cathode rays were always emitted perpendicular to the cathode's surface.
 If the cathode was a flat plate, the rays were shot out in straight lines perpendicular to the plane of the plate.
 This was evidence that they were particles, because a luminous object, like a red hot metal plate, emits light in all directions, while a charged particle will be repelled by the cathode in a perpendicular direction.
+Cathode rays heat matter which they strike.
 If the electrode was made in the form of a concave spherical dish, the cathode rays would be focused to a spot in front of the dish.
 This could be used to heat samples to a high temperature.

-Deflection by electric fields
+Electrostatic deflection

 Heinrich Hertz built a tube with a second pair of metal plates to either side of the cathode ray beam, a crude CRT.
 If the cathode rays were charged particles, their path should be bent by the electric field created when a voltage was applied to the plates, causing the spot of light where the rays hit to move sideways.
 He did not find any bending, but it was later determined that his tube was insufficiently evacuated, causing accumulations of surface charge which masked the electric field.
-Later Arthur Shuster repeated the experiment with a higher vacuum.
+Later Arthur Schuster repeated the experiment with a higher vacuum.
 He found that the rays were attracted toward a positively charged plate and repelled by a negative one, bending the beam.
 This was evidence they were negatively charged, and therefore not electromagnetic waves.